 Mirrors Quotes in The Bell Jar

 The The Bell Jar quotes below all refer to the symbol of Mirrors.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of The Bell Jar published in 2005.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of The Bell Jar published in 2005.).